suffolklibraries/lgc/content/collections/events/global-rhythm-workshop-stage-1.md

     content:
       -
         type: text
-        text: 'The Ipswich Jazz Festival Stage is situated in Christchurch Park, near the War Memorial, Fonnereau Road entrance'
+        text: 'The Indian Marquee is situated Indian Marquee on the lawn in front of Christchurch Mansion' -
-  -
     type: paragraph
     content: